uccser/cs-unplugged/csunplugged/topics/content/en/image-representation/unit-plan/lessons/colour-by-numbers.md

 {panel end}

-Put students into groups of 6 children.
+Put students into groups of 6.
 If there aren't enough students to have all full groups then this can be done with groups of 2 or 3 instead.

 Teacher: Computer screens are divided up into a grid of small squares, which we call picture elements, or pixels. *Instructions on writing "picture elements" then changing to pixels*.
 Each of these pixels can be a different colour, and they can display different images.